tc39/proposal-temporal/docs/instant.md

 **Returns:** a new `Temporal.Instant` object.

-Creates a new `Temporal.Instant` object that represents a single point in time.
+Creates a new `Temporal.Instant` object that represents an exact time.

-`epochNanoseconds` is the number of nanoseconds (10<sup>&minus;9</sup> seconds) between the Unix epoch (midnight UTC on January 1, 1970) and the desired point in time.
+`epochNanoseconds` is the number of nanoseconds (10<sup>&minus;9</sup> seconds) between the Unix epoch (midnight UTC on January 1, 1970) and the desired exact time.

 Use this constructor directly if you know the precise number of nanoseconds already and have it in bigint form, for example from a database.
 Otherwise, `Temporal.Instant.from()`, which accepts more kinds of input, is probably more convenient.